Aaron98990/ways-of-the-game/fouls.md

 Please only use signals in the Laws or Guidelines for offenses/fouls, restarts, or misconduct.
 A thumbs up/down, shaking the flag while it's down, using your arm to signal advantage/goal/no offside/ball still in play/direction of restart, or putting hand on badge/back pocket for misconduct or shaking your head up or down will be misinterpreted.
 For misconduct, raise the flag then have a conversation.
 In conversation, only use terms in the Laws and talk next to each other (2 yards) and not over a long distance.
 If you signal a foul or for misconduct, commit to the signal until referee waves you down.
 A finger wag is only used for no goal situation that looks like a goal or no foul situation where it looks like a foul and the AR is closer than the ref.

 An attacker in the opponent's penalty area going away from the goal is generally never a foul.
 Lots of flopping happens in these situations.

-Only allow one coach on the field for injuries if there are no medical trainers.
-Two or more and they just come in to cause problems.

-At the beginning of the half after giving teams 2 minutes of whistling to get on the field to play, start the clock.